 Dateline 23 August 2013: thanks to WW9W I added a DX-40 AM transmitter and VF-1 VFO to the meager collection.
 It is much easier to work on than the crowded DX-100.

 Heathkit DX-40 AM/CW Transmitter and VF-1 VFO circa 1959

 These things use something called "vacuum tubes" that glow when operating which is interesting and they keep the shack warm in the winter.

 This photo is the 6146 tubemade by GE and the DX-100 uses them in the final amplifier stage,two of them in the DX-100.
-The DX-100 only likes 6146's of 6146A's, not B's or other variants of the B type tube or else you'll find out what VHF/UHF parasitic radiation is.
+Some say the DX-100 only likes 6146's of 6146A's, not B's or other variants of the B type tube or else you'll find out what VHF/UHF parasitic radiation is.
 Also B type tubes are difficult to neutralize which you need to do with the DX-100 transmitters.
 This mainly is an issue on higher frequencies above 40 meters.